webmozart/json/README.md

 }
 ~~~

-This converter can be used like it described in the previous section.
+This converter can be used as described in the previous section.
 However,
 it can only be used with `config.json` files in version `3.0`.

 We can add support for older files by implementing the [`JsonMigration`]
 interface.
-This interface has methods that return the versions that the
+This interface contains four methods:

+* `getSourceVersion()`: returns the source version of the migration
+* `getTargetVersion()`: returns the target version of the migration
+* `up(stdClass $jsonData)`: migrates from the source to the target version
-migration migrates from and to and methods for actually performing the
+* `down(stdClass $jsonData)`: migrates from the target to the source version
-migration in both directions.

 ~~~php
 use Webmozart\Json\Migration\JsonMigration;